 One Man’s Death Is Another Man’s Bread

-Then finding a hotel for the night.
+Then find a hotel for the night.
 Do you know the prices of hotels in Zurich?
 We found something affordable half an hour away and headed for the place.
 It was nice and clean and the hotel even had a good restaurant.
 We had something with rösti and “eine Stange” (a beer) and went off to get some sleep in huge Swiss duvets.
 Switzerland is a civilized country.
 How could Swissair get into such a mess?

 We got to San Francisco, missed the first 1/2 day of the conference, but managed to get our message through and returned to Copenhagen with the assistance of Lufthansa.